What is the Leadership Excel and Achievement Program (LEAP)?

 - Study groups

 - One-on-one mentoring sessions

-- 3 Recommenders (names and email addresses).
+- Three recommenders (names and email addresses).
 We recommend RNs in supervisory positions at your current place of employment, professional colleagues who have earned advanced nursing degrees, and nursing instructors.
 The preference is for nurses who know your clinical work.

-- Why do you need this type of program at this juncture in your life, and describe the barriers that prevented you from achieving your goals?
+- Essay.
+Respond in essay form to this question: Why do you need this type of program at this juncture in your life, and describe the barriers that prevented you from achieving your goals?

 - Resume or CV.
 Include employment history, military service, academic and professional fellowships, memberships and publications.